fabian57fabian/archero_bot_57/README.md

 - Supported dungeons:
   - 3 .
 Abandoned Dungeon: tested, FAILING
   - 6 .
-The Cave: tested, working
+The Cave: tested, FAILING with 1 year update
   - 10 .
-The Cave: tests TBD, but seems to work
+The Cave: tests TBD, FAILING with 1 year update

 - Tested resolutions
   - 1080x1920 is full working.
 Remaining tests have to be done